KhaledHosseini/play-microservices/scheduler/scheduler-service/readme.md

 ---

-- **Scheduler service: Golang**
+## Scheduler service: Golang

 Our goal is to develop a gRPC server with Go.
 The typical pipeline for developing a gRPC server is quite straightforward.
 You define your gRPC schema inside a .proto file (see [here](https://protobuf.dev/) for more info).
-Then you compile (Actually you transform) the .proto to your target programming language using a protocol buffer compiler tool and import it to your project. .proto models are are business layer models.
-Then you use a gRPC framework in your target language to run a gRPC server.
-Then you can define corresponding database layer models and use a converter to transform between them.
+Then you compile (Actually you transform) the .proto to your target programming language using a protocol buffer compiler tool and import it to your project. then you use a gRPC framework in your target language to run a gRPC server.
+This server uses .proto models in the function parameters.
+Next you can define corresponding database layer models and use a converter to transform between them.
 You receive gRPC models vis gRPC server, convert them to database models and store them in a database.
 In case of queries, you query the data from the database, transform them to gRPC models and return them to the user.

-Here is a summary of what we are going to do: We first install [protoc](https://github.com/protocolbuffers/protobuf/releases/download/v23.3/protoc-23.3-linux-x86_64.zip) in our development environment. then initial our go project.
-Define our proto scheme and compile it using the above tool and then running an initial gRPC server.
+Here is a summary of what we are going to do: We first install [protoc](https://github.com/protocolbuffers/protobuf/releases/download/v23.3/protoc-23.3-linux-x86_64.zip) in our development environment.
+Then initialize our go project, define our proto scheme and compile it using the above tool and then run an initial gRPC server.
 Then we add database layer models and classes.

 > - Create a folder named `scheduler-service` inside scheduler folder.
 > - Create a Dockerfile inside `scheduler-service` and set the contents to